Robert Bruce Ware

-Robert Bruce Ware is Professor of Philosophy at Southern Illinois University Edwardsville.
+Robert Bruce Ware (born 1952, Albuquerque, New Mexico) is Professor of Philosophy at Southern Illinois University Edwardsville.
 Ware earned an AB in political science from UC Berkeley, an MA in philosophy from UC San Diego, and a D.Phil. from Oxford University.
 From 1996 to 2013, Ware conducted field research in North Caucasus and has published extensively on politics, ethnography, and religion of the region in scholarly journals and in the popular media.
 He has been cited as a leading specialist on Dagestan.

 His recent research has focused upon the philosophy of mathematics and physics.